-- "Based on full-time enrollment of at least 12-17 semester credit hours.
-Your financial aid will be adjusted if you register for fewer than 12 credit hours each semester. - ""The estimated cost of living on and off campus during the 2014-2015 academic year. - """Based on the average amount for books and supplies purchased in the University Online Bookstore. - """" Estimated loan fees for student loans.
-The Federal Direct Loan Program requires a 1% origination fee deduction from the gross amount borrowed for Direct Stafford Loans and a 4% origination fee deduction for Direct Plus Loans.
+- "Based on full-time enrollment of at least 12-17 semester credit hours, your financial aid will be adjusted if you register fewer than 12 credit hours each semester. - ""Includes \$54.00 residence hall activity fee for all on-campus students - """This is a reasonable estimate of what it will cost to live in Austin, Texas for a 9-month period.
+Actual costs may vary by individual choices related to location and circumstances. - """"Based on the average amount for books and supplies purchased in the University Bookstore. - """"Based on the average amount for room and board while living with parents.
+The assumption is made that you will pay some household expenses while residing with parent(s).